 It is recommended the following reading of the current authorisations (despite the possibility to shift a current SASP into another option):

-SASP already in force on 1 May 2016 shall remain valid until the respective dates of deployment of the CCI and AES referred to in the Annex to IA and in accordance with Article 345 (4) IA.
-Therefore the reassessment has to be carried out before the IT systems are in place and even starting as early as possible taking into account the following:
+SASP authorisations already in force on 1 May 2016 shall remain valid until the respective dates of deployment of the CCI and AES referred to in the Annex to IA and in accordance with Article 345 (4) IA.

-As a consequence, it is highly recommended that the reassessment starts well in advance for ensuring the full implementation at the time the systems are in place.
+As a consequence, it is highly recommended that the reassessment starts well in advance to ensure the full implementation at the time the systems are in place.